ultralytics/ultralytics/docs/en/models/yolo-world.md

       }
       ```

-The original YOLO-World paper can be found on [arXiv](https://arxiv.org/pdf/2401.17270v2.pdf).
-The authors have made their work publicly available, and the codebase can be accessed on [GitHub](https://github.com/AILab-CVC/YOLO-World).
-We appreciate their efforts in advancing the field and making their work accessible to the broader community.
+For further reading, the original YOLO-World paper is available on [arXiv](https://arxiv.org/pdf/2401.17270v2.pdf).
+The project's source code and additional resources can be accessed via their [GitHub repository](https://github.com/AILab-CVC/YOLO-World).
+We appreciate their commitment to advancing the field and sharing their valuable insights with the community.